alistairking/cc-template/README.md

 Usage
 -----

-To get started using this template, simply clone a copy:
+To get started using this template, simply clone a copy and init the cc-common submodule:
 ~~~
 git clone https://github.com/alistairking/cc-template.git <project-name>
+cd <project-name>
+git submodule init
+git submodule update
+mkdir m4
 ~~~

 And then set about replacing the place-holder code and text with text specific to